zxuwen/thumbs_up/README.markdown

     voter.vote(voteable, vote) 	# Adds either a +1 or -1 vote: vote => true (+1), vote => false (-1)

-    voter.vote_exclusively_for(voteable)	# Removes any previous votes by that particular voter, and votes for. voter.vote_exclusively_for(voteable)	# Removes any previous votes by that particular voter, and votes against.
+    voter.vote_exclusively_for(voteable)	# Removes any previous votes by that particular voter, and votes for. voter.vote_exclusively_against(voteable)	# Removes any previous votes by that particular voter, and votes against.

 ### Querying votes